Possession doesn’t mean what you think - learn the legal definition in Wisconsin

 What Does Being in Possession of Something Mean?

 However, possession does not require that an item be on your person or in your physical control.
-An item is also in your possession if it is in an area over which you exert physical control, and you intend to exercise control over it.
+An item is also in your possession if it is in an area over which you exert physical control.
 For example, if the police find a firearm in your closet in your bedroom, it is in an area over which you exert physical control.
 Even though it is not on your person, the police could still charge you with possession.

 Possession can also be shared by more than one person at a time.
 For example, if drugs are found in the center console of a vehicle that has 4 occupants, all 4 occupants could potentially be charged with possession of those drugs.